maniaclab/snowmass-connect-docs/docs/data_management_main.md

 # Data Management

-This section provides important information on how the users can manage their data on the Snowmass21 node.
+This section provides important information on how you can manage their data on the Snowmass21 node.

-## Storage locations on the Snowmass21 node
+## Storage locations on Connect node

 This section describes the storage locations accessible by the users when connected to Snowmass login node.